jeremynoesen/AISpongeLite/README.md

 ### Ambiance

 The available ambiance includes underwater sounds, night crickets, and silence.
 One of these is chosen at random to play in the background of each episode below all other sounds.
-Rain sounds can also play simultaneously at random.
+Rain sounds with randomized intensity also have a chance to play on top of the other ambiance sounds.

 ### Random Events